Overv/VulkanTutorial/en/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 A descriptor set allocation is described with a `VkDescriptorSetAllocateInfo` struct.
-You need to specify the descriptor pool to allocate from, the number of descriptor sets to allocate, and the descriptor layout to base them on:
+You need to specify the descriptor pool to allocate from, the number of descriptor sets to allocate, and the descriptor set layout to base them on:

 ```c++
 std::vector<VkDescriptorSetLayout> layouts(MAX_FRAMES_IN_FLIGHT, descriptorSetLayout);